I-had-a-bad-idea/PV/README.md

 - **No Cloud**: If you want your passwords stolen, you’ll have to do it yourself.
 - **Extendable**: Use PV as a starting point for your own password manager.
 Go wild.
 If you make something awesome, tell me
 - **Pythonic Code**: Written in Python.
 Easy to read, easy to break—wait, no, scratch that last part.
+- **Clipboard**: Directly copies the password to your clipboard.
+No more squinting at your screen and mistyping “5” as “S”.

 ---